AlbertoValero/neptune_final_project/readme.md

 ![Figure 2] (https://github.com/AlbertoValero/neptune_final_project/blob/master/Screen%20Shot%202016-03-03%20at%2017.23.09.png)

-**Figure 1.* Different photoreception classes defined by Nilsson (2009) and visual task associated with each of them.*
+*––Figure 1.–– Different photoreception classes defined by Nilsson (2009) and visual task associated with each of them.*

 ## Importance of Marine Zooplankton for understanding the Origin of Vision